Yogesh-K-Matkar/react_concept_react_app/README.md

                 <button onClick={(event) =>{ handleButtonClick(event, "Data to pass to Function")}}></button>

             ```

         If Target control is bind with multiple other event rather then onClick such as onChange,onBlur then to stop such events begin call.

-    e.g.  Stop all other event after triggering a single target event.
+        E.g.  Stop all other event after triggering a  target event is Capture.

-            ```jsx
+            ```JSX

                 function handleButtonClick(event, txt){
                     event.stopPropagation();
                     event.stopImmediatePropagation();